 Which is a trade off I’m happy to make.

 But I want to hear from you!
-Did you get serious about your business or career in 2016?
+Did you get serious about your business or career recently?
 If you did, what tools/resources/books/classes helped you?
 Leave links in the comments!